pranavgade20/aisb/CONTRIBUTING.md

 **This file is just for content authors and teaching assistants, not for participants.**

 ## Guide to Writing Directions
+- It is not recommended to contribute to this repo from the dev container.
+The ssh and git configuration may be wrong.
 - Keep these goals in mind:
     - Teach participants to see security vulnerabilities broadly in systems.
     - Promote the security mindset.